 ISAF conference is organized by IEEE and stands for International Symposium on Applications of Ferroelectrics.
 The research direction of my group has recently been approaching ferroelectricity and what we were bringing, though related to it, was slightly different from the majority of the topics explored there.
 I had the chance to learn about a lot of subjects and open questions I knew almost nothing about; on the other side I had to explain the basic concepts of spintronics to the people coming for the poster, which I believe has been a useful exercise.

 Outside the stunning Da Vinci conference center, we met with some other scientists in a more informal environment and we could also appreciate the social life of a nice town like Tours.

+I arrived in Grenoble for the first time last year, in march, ready to start an internship in Spintec.
+In that moment, the town was nearly paralyzed for the restriction imposed by the pandemic.
+One year later, I was back in Grenoble.
+I started my PhD two month ago.
+I had the chance to meet again my colleagues, I fastly got updated on the progress that were made during my absence and picked up the work I left last september.
+The town I found had totally recovered from the long restrictions and, being winter, I could enjoy and take full advantage of the surroundings of Grenoble.
+For example, together with getting trained on new softwares and on the experimental equipment, I could also benefit of a nice introduction to skiing.
 Last month, we hosted in Grenoble the first Training for the SPEAR project.
 It was a surprising experience.
 It was a real pleasure to get to know in person the other guys participating to the projects.
 Both the the soft skills classrooms and the dinners contributed to create a nice synergy (or fellowhip, as someone mentioed).
 Moreover, we had the honor to assist to many inspiring lessons given by renowned scientists.